Breder.org

 The Future of Knowledge Work

-“Knowledge worker” is the term coined by Peter Drucker around the 1960's that describes the professional whose whole output is intellectual.
-While he or she does not contribute with muscle power and physical labor, the information they generate and the decisions they make help inform and potentialize the value an organization generates for society.
+“Knowledge worker” is the term coined by Peter Drucker around the 1960s that describes professionals whose entire output is intellectual.
+While they do not contribute muscle power and physical labor, the information they generate and the decisions they make help inform and maximize the value an organization generates for society.

-As the decades went by, it became clear that being a productive knowledge worker meant a mix between ability to think and ability to use tools for thought.
+As the decades went by, it became clear that being a productive knowledge worker meant a mix of the ability to think and the ability to use tools for thought.

-For example, in short time, electronic media all but replaced physical stores for information.
+For example, in a short time, electronic media all but replaced physical stores for information.
 Every knowledge professional today is reasonably expected to operate a computer.
-More critically, over time, professionals were expected to learn and take on the new tools of the day: be it the Office suite, web-based applications, and mobile applications, as required to do their work.
+More critically, over time, professionals were expected to learn and adopt the new tools of the day: whether the Office suite, web-based applications, or mobile applications, as required to do their work.

 The shift that is most obvious today is the ability demonstrated by Generative AI tools to output knowledge work.